Getting Started With Layout Builder

 Welcome to the new Drupal Content Editor experience called Layout Builder.
 Once your site is migrated to Drupal 8 and you have logged in, you will find the landing page has changed quite a bit from Drupal 7!

-This is the Homepage with the menu to edit the page and Layout Builder.
+Below is an image of the Homepage with the menu to edit the page and the Layout Builder button.

-To change the layout and add content to your page, select Layout.
+To change or create the layout and add content to the page, select "Layout."
 This is the main editing page for Layout Builder.

 Add a Section